 The Serpentine Galleries are a pair of contemporary art galleries in London’s Kensington Gardens.
 Opened in 1970, they offer a year-round free programme of exhibitions, education and live events and have staged pioneering exhibitions by exciting emerging talent as well as the most internationally recognised artists of our time.

-Independent creative studio, Hingston Studio, briefed us to refine, engineer and master their logo and typeface they had designed for the Serpentine Galleries; a bespoke, condensed typeface, evoking urgency and strength.
+Creative agency Hingston Studio asked us to refine, engineer and master the logo and typeface they’d already designed for the Serpentine Galleries.

 If you would like to know more about how our brand licenses can amplify your brand please contact us.Contact Us